DataDog/hiring-engineers/answers.md

   <br/>

 - **Bonus Question**: What is the difference between a Service and a Resource?
   `A service is a component within an app such as frontend or a database.
 Number of services in an app may differ depending on the complexity of it.
-A resourse is connection to a service such a database query or an API call.`
+A resource is connection to a service such a database query or an API call.`
   <br/>

 * Create a dashboard with both APM and Infrastructure Metrics.